QubitProducts/queue-that/README.md

 })

 q({
-  data: 'enslaved by an alian nation.'
+  data: 'enslaved by an alien nation.'
 })

 /**